Abhishekhipparagi/abhishek_hipparagi/README.md

 * 🌍  I'm based in Bangalore, Karnataka.
 * ✉️  You can contact me at [abhihipparagi11c@gmail.com](mailto:abhihipparagi11c@gmail.com)
 * 🤝  I'm open to collaborating on Projects related to embedded systems.
-* ⚡  I am an Ironman who never leaves a project unfinished.
+* ⚡  I am dedicated like Ironman, never leaving a project unfinished.

 ### Skills
 * Programming Languages: Advance C, C++, Shell scripting and Data structures.